peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.
-This Entity, also known as a Relying Party, needs to verify the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.
+This Entity, also known as a Relying Party, verifies the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.

 Wallet Instance:
 : The digital Wallet in control of a User, also known as Wallet or Holder.